-Senate Bill 420 would amend the Child Protection Law (CPL) to revise the definition of the term "child neglect."
-Under the CPL, child neglect includes harm or threatened harm to a child's health or welfare by a parent, legal guardian, or any other person responsible for the child's health or welfare that occurs through negligent treatment, including the failure to
+Senate Bill 420 amends the Child Protection Law (CPL) to revise the definition of the term "child neglect."
+Under the CPL, child neglect includes harm or threatened harm to a child's health or welfare by a parent, legal guardian, or any other person responsible for the child's health or welfare that occurs through negligent treatment, including the failure to provide adequate food, clothing, shelter, or medical care, to which the bill adds: though financially able to do so, or by the failure to seek financial or other reasonable means to provide adequate food, clothing, shelter, or medical care.